-As of December 31, 2021, we had federal, state and foreign net operating loss carryforwards, or NOLs, of \$114.0 million, \$74.0 million and \$22.7 million, respectively.
+As of December 31, 2022, we had federal, state and foreign net operating loss carryforwards, or NOLs, of \$117.1 million, \$74.8 million and \$24.4 million, respectively.
 The federal, state and foreign net operating loss carryforwards will begin to expire, if not utilized, beginning in 2028.
-The deferred tax assets, except for those recorded in Israel, were fully offset by a valuation allowance as of December 31, 2021 and 2020, and no income tax benefit has been recognized in continuing operations.
+The deferred tax assets, except for those recorded in Israel, were fully offset by a valuation allowance as of December 31, 2022 and 2021, and no income tax benefit has been recognized in continuing operations related to the NOLs which have valuation allowances.
 Under federal income tax law, federal net operating losses incurred in years beginning after December 31, 2017 may be carried forward indefinitely; but the deductibility of such federal net operating losses is limited.
 Each state and foreign jurisdiction has its own net operating loss carryforward and carryback rules with varying conformity to the newly enacted federal tax law.
 In addition, under Section 382 of the Internal Revenue Code of 1986, as amended, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change income or taxes may be limited.
 We determined that an ownership change occurred on May 30, 2014, resulting in a limitation of approximately \$1.1 million per year being imposed on the use of our pre-change NOLs of approximately \$45.2 million.
 A second ownership change occurred on December 11, 2018.
 The estimated annual limitation is \$9.7 million, which is increased by \$22.4 million over the first five years as a result of an unrealized built in gain.
 It is possible that we have experienced other ownership changes.
 We may experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which may be outside of our control.
 If an ownership change occurs and our ability to use our net operating loss carryforwards is materially limited, it would harm our future operating results by effectively increasing our future tax obligations.